jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Check out ReactiveCocoa
 # [fit] github.com/ReactiveCocoa/ReactiveCocoa

-^ ReactiveCocoa (of which I'm an author) offers further mechanisms for minimizing state and complexity.
+^ ReactiveCocoa (of which I’m an author) offers further mechanisms for minimizing state and complexity.
 Explaining RAC would take a presentation of its own, but the basic idea is to think of state as "changes over time" instead of in-place updates, which makes it simpler to manage changes in general.

 ---